-Develop an understanding of the organizational and administrative principles for directing programs and facilities in physical education, intramurals and athletics, as well as the sport, fitness and leisure industries.
+Develop an understanding of the organizational and administrative principles for directing programs and facilities in physical education, intramurals and athletics, as well as the sport, fitness, and leisure industries.
 Prerequisite: Junior standing or consent of instructor.
+Spring of odd-numbered years.